cvxgrp/scs/docs_src/index.rst

 .. title:: SCS

+**A fast, reliable, free, and open-source convex optimization solver.**

 SCS (Splitting Conic Solver) is a numerical optimization package for solving large-scale convex cone problems, based on our paper.